paradigmxyz/reth/book/developers/exex/hello-world.md

 # Hello World

-Let's write a simple "Hello World" ExEx that emits a log every time new chain of blocks is committed, reverted, or reorged.
+Let's write a simple "Hello World" ExEx that emits a log every time a new chain of blocks is committed, reverted, or reorged.

 ### Create a project